apache/mxnet/docs/api/python/ndarray/sparse.md

 ## Overview

-This document lists the routines of the *n*-dimensional array package:
+This document lists the routines of the *n*-dimensional sparse array package:

 ```eval_rst
 .. autosummary::